-- 1. Click NEW ENGINE on the right to configure a new engine. - 2.
-Enter a Name for the engine.
-Special characters and spaces are allowed. - 3.
-Enter a Description of the engine. - 4.
-Click SAVE & DOWNLOAD to generate and download a public and private key pair into the <enginename>\data.zip file for the engine.
+- 4. Optional: Enter a Description for the engine.
+This field can be a maximum of 255 characters long. - 5.
+Enter a Description of the engine. - 6.
+Click Save & Download to generate and download a public and private key pair into the <enginename>\data.zip file for the engine.
 This file is prepended with the name you give the engine.
-Depending on your browser configuration, you may be prompted to save the file. - 5.
-Copy the zip file to the <PA\HOME> directory of the corresponding engine in the cluster and unzip it.
-The engine uses these files to authenticate and communicate with the administrative console. - ➡ Info: Generate a new key for an engine at any time by clicking SAVE & DOWNLOAD and unzipping the <enginename>\data.zip archive on the engine to replace the files with a new set of configuration files.
-When that engine starts up and begins using the new files, PingAccess deletes the old key. - 6.
-Conditional: On Linux systems running the PingAccess engine, change the permissions on the extracted pa.jwk to mode 400 by executing the command chmod 400 conf/pa.jwk after extracting the zip file. - 7.
-Start each engine. - ➡ Info: For information on configuring engine to share information with each other in a cluster, see Configure PingAccess Servers into a Cluster.
+Depending on your browser configuration, you may be prompted to save the file. - 7.
+Copy the zip file to the PA\HOME directory of the corresponding engine in the cluster and unzip it.
+The engine uses these files to authenticate and communicate with the administrative console. - Info: Generate a new key for an engine at any time by clicking Save & Download and unzipping the <enginename>\data.zip archive on the engine to replace the files with a new set of configuration files.
+When that engine starts up and begins using the new files, PingAccess deletes the old key. - 8.
+Conditional: On Linux systems running the PingAccess engine, change the permissions on the extracted pa.jwk to mode 400 by executing the command chmod 400 conf/pa.jwk after extracting the zip file. - 9.
+Start each engine. - → Info: For information on configuring engine to share information with each other in a cluster, see Configure PingAccess Servers into a Cluster.

-Edit an Engine
+Edit an engine

 - 1. Navigate to Settings > System > Clustering. - 2.
-Click $\equiv$ by the engine you want to edit, then click $\square$ Edit.
-The Edit Engine page appears. - 3.
-Make your edits. - 4.
-Click SAVE.
+Expand the engine you want to edit, then click . - 3.
+Edit the engine Name or Description, as appropriate. - 4.
+If a new public key is needed, click Save & Download - 5.
+If a new public key is not needed, click Save.

-Remove an Engine's Access to the Administrative Console
+Remove an engine's access to the Administrative Console

-- 1. Access the Clustering page by selecting Settings from the menu bar of the PingAccess administrative console. - 2.
-Click $\equiv$ for the engine you want to edit and click $\square$ Edit.
-The Edit Engine page appears. - 3.
-Click 😢 in the Public Keys box to revoke engine access to the administrative console. - ➡ Info: Use the SAVE & DOWNLOAD button to create a new key for the engine.
+- 1. Navigate to Settings > System > Clustering - 2.
+Expand the engine you wish to remove from the cluster and edit it. - 3.
+Click Delete under the Public Keys heading to revoke engine access to the administrative console. - → Info: Use the Save & Download button to create a new key for the engine.
 See the steps for setting up a PingAccess engine above. - 4.
-Click SAVE.
+Click Save.

-Remove an Engine
+Remove an engine